-Q 2: What are you trying to ultimately accomplish with this book?
+Q 1: What are you trying to ultimately accomplish with your writings?

 A: I am trying to ease pervasive unnecessary pain that keeps a stranglehold on humanity and to replace it with happiness.
-My book attempts to aid readers in bringing forth what really matters to them and in forming their own particularized philosophy.
+My Philosophy of Happiness Book attempts to aid readers in bringing forth what really matters to them and in forming their own particularized philosophy.
 Its underlying idea is that humans generally have the potential of a capable guidance system within themselves.
 It suggests that unless that system is pathologically defective, we each can perform the analysis and synthesis of what is necessary to improve and maximize our happiness.
 The book is aimed at revealing these capabilities and assisting readers in bringing them to fruition.
-With that approach, it strives to engender confidence that we can substantially improve our happiness and to encourage readers to set out on that path.
+With this approach, it strives to engender confidence that we can substantially improve our happiness and to encourage readers to set out on such a path.
 I believe that, together with similarly enlightened individuals, we can build a much brighter future for us and humanity.

 A: Only if they skim the content, read selectively, or read at an undue pace that inhibits their digestion of the material.
 This work addresses the central subject matter of our life that moves everything we think, feel, and do.
 Exploring happiness and solving the many problems that confound us in its pursuit requires some time and effort.
 The book sequentially establishes foundations and building blocks from which it constructs higher levels.
-To participate in that growth, it must be read deliberately.
-But these demands pale against those of many other, often ill-conceived undertakings we devise to improve our happiness and in which we invest major portions of our life.
+To participate in that growth, it must be read deliberately in its building sequence.
+But these demands pale against those of many other, often ill-conceived, undertakings we devise to improve our happiness and in which we invest major portions of our life.

 A: Excluding interruptions, I dedicated over six years of full work days.

-A: Happiness is a complex subject matter because it is the motivation for everything we do.
+A: Happiness is a complex subject matter because it is the motivation for everything.
 Its formative influence over the entirety of our existence creates a wide variety of aspects that must be considered.
-Moreover, a proper discovery of happiness is difficult because it is overlaid, falsified, and bound in our minds and our environment by manipulative agendas, error, the force of our settings, provisional remedies, and subjectivity.
+A proper discovery of happiness is also difficult because it is overlaid, falsified, and bound in our minds and our environment by manipulative agendas, error, the force of our settings, provisional remedies, and subjectivity.
 I had to break through all this confusion to uncover the foundations and constructive principles of happiness.

 A: Although law has a matter of fact side to it in its application, my interests lie in the foundations of law.
-Law and a philosophy of happiness are fused with an intensity and in a scope that surprised me as I developed the treatise.
-I wrote an essay about this subject that is available in the Reflections section.
+Law and the philosophy of happiness are intensely fused.
+I wrote an essay about this that can be read in the Philosophic Reflections section.
 Fundamentally, happiness seems to be a function of using and complying with the laws of nature.
 But it is also the underlying determinative force in human law.
 If one accepts, as I found, that there are principles to gaining and maintaining happiness, the function of laws seamlessly fits into the concept of a principled pursuit of happiness.
 To establish happiness, we must follow laws pertaining to it.
 Many of us already practice our lives under that premise.
 These laws include not only laws in a narrow, formal sense but also a variety of personal and societal ethical and other principles we hold.
-The treatise I wrote is about developing, reconciling, and implementing such laws that can maximize the happiness of humans.
+The book is about developing, reconciling, and implementing such laws that can maximize the happiness of humans.
 It is also about overcoming impositions that stand in the way of the fundamental rights of humans to obtain fulfillment of their existential needs.
 Thus, it is as much about law as it is about philosophy.

 A: We can easily catch a glimpse of the universal principle of happiness when we watch how laws of nature combine to advance nature, most prominently in life as its cutting edge.
 Life focuses on its proliferation and development.
 The ultimate purpose of this has yet to become clear.
 However, undeniable evidence surrounds us that nature is on a mission to transform itself through life.
 Humans are leading results and agents in this mission.
 Our nature is part of nature.
 In us, nature has a chance of self-awareness and dramatically influencing its progress.
 This charges us with particular responsibility.
 It also places us at particular risk if we fail.
 Being at odds with nature's mission individually or as a species causes us hardships and entangles us in a struggle we cannot win.
 On the other hand, our alignment with nature's mission and our deliberate advancement and competent leadership of it promise our thriving.
 In this deeper sense, happiness reveals itself as the fundamental guiding principle for human existence and wellbeing.
 Strong as this principle may be at work in us, we still make many mistakes in grasping and following it.
 Nature undertakes various forays that are tested and treated by how well they fit into its mission.
 Human nature must prove itself in this respect like any other part of nature.
 There seem to be some troubling aspects in our nature that create doubts whether we can master this challenge.
 But advanced emotional, intellectual, and practical capacities also seem to grant us a unique opportunity to consider and overcome our shortcomings and succeed.
 This success is what causes us happiness.

 A: Quite the contrary.
 Philosophy has brought forth many admirable insights in its narrower contemporary sense, and it has been and remains the mother of all science.
 But if philosophy wants to retain its claim of being a guiding and not just a historical science it must behave accordingly.
 It must explore and secure knowledge of its advancements by scientific proof.
-I am not saying that philosophy has not progressed.
-But this progress has frequently occurred by ideas that break out of conventional philosophical wisdom and not as a result of an integral development of that wisdom.
-Such ideas are usually isolated and opposed and eventually incorporated as one viewpoint among others.
+I am not saying that philosophy has not progressed somewhat.
+But this progress has regularly been incorporated as one viewpoint among others.
 It seems that nothing is ever resolved in philosophy.
 That makes it in the eyes of many a waste of time in a substantive sense.
 I am not of that opinion.
 I think that there are many foundations on which advancement can be built and that there have been and are forays that can give direction for speculative and empiric research.
 Retaining and teaching these aspects is a valid and necessary occupation.
 However, I believe that an inordinately large part of philosophical activity keeps cycling back through its history interpreting minutiae when capacities could be more productively used.
 I would submit that by now roughly enough research has been undertaken and expressed about what historical philosophers meant and how their ideas compare.
 The question on which philosophy should be concentrating is whether they were right, and it should use insights resulting from that question.
 We need to ascertain a state of secured knowledge, discard where philosophers erred, and investigate where further research is necessary.
 I wrote about the advancement of philosophy in more detail in a passage of my book that is reproduced in the Philosophy section of my publishing website, www.palioxis.com.

 However, the area of philosophy about which I wrote has unfortunately been mired in nonscientific undertakings.
-In light of their commonplace or subjective observations and their often sophisticated enlargement to claims that they represent the entirety of what happiness requires, there was really nothing scientific on which I could have built.
-What has passed habitually as philosophical thought in the area of happiness has been little more than what someone happened to deem its nature to be and good ways to secure it.
+Commonplace or subjective observations and their often sophisticated enlargement to claims that they represent the entirety of what happiness requires, offered really nothing scientific on which I could have built.
+What has passed habitually as philosophical thought in the area of happiness has, beyond commonsense insights, been little more than what someone happened to deem its nature to be and good ways to secure it.
 In that course, observations might have been made that might turn out to be objectively or at least generally valid elements of happiness.
 Further, I am not dismissing the subjective dimension of happiness, and subjective views might be shared by others.
-Yet what someone "feels" happiness is or should be and how it can be achieved and subsequent attempts to justify and generalize such observations are not science.
+Yet what someone feels happiness is or should be and how it can be achieved and subsequent attempts to justify and generalize such observations are not science.
 Rather than getting bogged down in dealing with a mass of such assertions and arguments, I saw it necessary to discard all of this nonscience, give the philosophy about matters of happiness a proper foundation, and develop it from there.
 The subjectivity of happiness finds extensive consideration in my philosophy, but I have tried to preclude my subjective conceptions from dictating the philosophical process and findings in my work.

 A: There is a continuing deluge of books about happiness.
 This shows how much demand there is for enlightenment on the subject.
 But I believe the continuing demand also shows how inadequate these books continue to be in sufficiently empowering readers.